HED V87 - Nutrition » Fall 2021 » Exam 2

 Which of the following substances is produced by hydrogenating an unsaturated fatty acid?

-A. a saturated fatty acid
+B. a polyunsaturated fatty acid

-B. trans fatty acid
+C. trans fatty acid

-D. a monounsaturated fatty acid
+D. a saturated fatty acid

 Question #12